openalea/visualea/doc/user/manual.rst

     * → Reload all packages : search all packages on the local system
     * → Find Nodes : Open the search tab
     * → Create

-      o → Package : Create a new user package o → Python Node : Create a new component based on python code o → Composite Node : Create a new component based on other components (Macro node)
+      - → Package : Create a new user package
+      - → Python Node : Create a new component based on python code
+      - → Composite Node : Create a new component based on other components (Macro node)

 Workspaces
 ----------